\"Writing.Com

 Gripping the sandpaper, Mel's gaunt old hand moved in harmony with the majestic rhythm of the waves scouring the shore.

 Joelly leaned his surfboard in the primer-gray dent on Mel's pickup.
-The young man stood loose, with yellow blobs of crocheted hair on top of his natural black.
-He walked up to Mel like a rag doll, and looked over Mel.
+The young man stood loose, yellow blobs of crocheted hair on top of his natural black.
+He walked up to Mel like a rag doll.
 "How's the project?"

 "I do."
-Mel snatched the block from Joelly's hand.
+Mel snatched the wood from Joelly's hand.

-Staring at him, Mel thought of the mortgage and the Norris account and his leaky radiator, and many others.
-Solve any one of them and a hundred more came in their place.
+Staring at him, Mel thought of the mortgage and the Norris account and his leaky radiator, not to mention the many other problems queued up behind those.
+Solve any one of them and a hundred more crowd in.
 "It's my one escape."

 "Man?
 Don't do that."

-Mel never thought Joelly, of all people, would tell him to grow up.
+Grow up?
+Of all people, Mel never thought Joelly would tell him to 'grow up.'
 Surely, though, Joelly would see reason.
 Mel whined, "But, I need this."

 Joelly shrugged.